cboudereau/docker-sybase/examples/chaostesting/README.md

 This setup uses toxiproxy as a middleware between client and database to simulate latency, bandwidth and variation problems at TCP level.

-The client service uses toxiproxy service as a sybase database which integrates toxic issues and forward tcp packets to the database service (sybase server).
+The client service uses toxiproxy service as a sybase database which integrates toxic issues and forwards tcp packets to the database service (sybase server).

 ![Architecture](./docker-compose.png)
 [Docker compose file](./compose.yml)